gvsurenderreddy/shaperest/README.rst

 shaperest
 =========

 Shaperest (rhymes with Mt.
-Everest) is a general-purpose traffic shaping proxy service for new and preexisting RESTful services.
+Everest) is a RESTful service agnostic, layer-7 traffic shaper.

 Shaperest intends to be developed in phases: